OliverSieweke/oliversieweke/content/javascript/inheritance/classes.md

  - **NB 2**: It is not possible to mimic the effect of `super()` using the `this` context, so we had to return a `that` object explicitly from the constructor.

+---

 ### 4. Features Impossible to Implement without the `class` Syntax

-ES6 classes further provide the following features that cannot be implemented at all without actually using the class syntax:
+ES6 classes further provide the following features that cannot be implemented at all without actually using the `class` syntax:

 1. The internal `[[HomeObject]]` property of static class methods points to the class constructor.
-There is no way to implement this for ordinary constructor functions, as it would require defining a function through an object literal.
+    - There is no way to implement this for ordinary constructor functions, as it would require defining a function through an object literal (see also [section 3](/javascript/inheritance/classes/#3-syntactic-sugar-for-improvements-to-the-pseudoclassical-inheritance-pattern-not-available-in-es5) above).
+This is particularly problematic for static methods of derived classes making use of the `super` keyword like the `Bird.isBird()` method.

-To circumvent that issue it is possible to define the static methods of the derived class on an object inheriting from the base class, like so:
+If the parent class is known in advance, it is possible to circumvent that issue by defining the static methods of the derived class on an object inheriting from the parent class, like so:

 ```js
 function Vertebrate(name) {